Cora Pongracz (1943 – 2003)

 Image dimensions 45 x 30 cm (45 x 30 inch)

-Mounting, Framing Archival mat board 65 x 50 cm (optional), frame upon request
+Mounting, Framing Archival mat board 65 x 50 cm and frame on request

 Double weight baryta, semi-matte surface